 4. Contact Form’s’ – There should be some sort of lead capture on every page.
 On your content pages make it easy for visitors to get in touch with you about questions or comments.
 Contact forms (short ones asking for only a name, email, phone and question/comment) can easily be added to your side navigation or at the end of articles.

 5. Relocation Packets and Baited Content – Relocation packets, neighborhood resources, in-depth school reports, and useful area information like maps and tourist information area great offers to entice visitors to fill out a contact form.

 6. Available Online Agent – We’ve experimented with this in the past with mixed results but it is another avenue to explore.
 A Google search for “live chat software” brings up a mix of different options that allow your visitors to engage in a live chat or click to call features directly from your site.

 7. Newsletter Email Capture – If you are an expert in your area on something it may make sense to begin building your email list for a weekly/monthly newsletter.
 This can be a great way to reconnect with past visitors and bring them back to your site month after month which can be helpful to increase your site traffic and search rankings.
 If you are blogging already, the blog posts you are already writing make a good base for your newsletter without the need for much additional content.

 8. Social Media Subscriptions – Some visitors to your site may just be browsing content and not in the stage to become a solid lead yet.
 Give these visitors a way to view your social profiles: Facebook, Twitter, ActiveRain, etc and potentially befriend you, follow you or interact on those platforms.
-Social networks provide a great opportunity to stay connected to and interact with visitors over time.
+As an added advantage you can also get social signals from companies like serpninja.io as social signals and networks provide a great opportunity to stay connected to and interact with visitors over time.

 Leave a Comment